-The key elements of the 3.5 GHz dynamic spectrum sharing are the cloud-based Spectrum Access System (SAS), the Citizens Broadband Radio Service Devices (CBSDs), and the End User Device (EUD).
+The key elements of the 3.5 GHz CBRS dynamic spectrum sharing are the cloud-based Spectrum Access System (SAS), the Citizens Broadband Radio Service Devices (CBSDs), and the End User Device (EUD).
 The SAS maintains a database of all CBSDs, their geographical location, and other pertinent information.
 These elements allow real-time knowledge of the spectrum being used at various locations, which helps to manage potential interference.

-Doodle Labs’ Mesh Rider technology has been extended to bring its capabilities to the CBRS band.
-RM-3625 Smart Radios are fully certified for CBRS regulatory compliance.
+Doodle Labs has extended it’s Mesh Rider technology to bring its capabilities to the CBRS band.
+The Smart Radio platform now supports the CBRS band also.

-The CBRS Band Smart Radio is an innovative dual role device.
-It can be software configured for either the CBSD-A role or the EUD role to simplify network planning and execution.
+The CBRS band Smart Radios are an innovative dual role devices.
+They can be software configured for either the CBSD role or the EUD role to simplify network planning and execution.

 After almost 5 years of planning, the commercial CBRS deployments have just begun in Q1 2020.
-The industry is excited to take advantage of the opportunities presented by such a large swath of unlicensed spectrum becoming available (For comparison, CBRS is 150 MHz while 2.4 GHz WiFi is only 70 MHz wide band).
+The industry is excited to take advantage of the opportunities presented by such a large swath of unlicensed spectrum becoming available (For reference, CBRS is 150 MHz while 2.4 GHz WiFi is only 70 MHz wide band).
 There are many things to learn and many experiences to share.
 Here we have curated some resources that we think may be useful in your research.